madskristensen/BundlerMinifier/README.md

 - Shows a watermark when opening a generated file
 - Shortcut to update all bundles in solution

+### A note about encoding
+All files without a BOM (Byte Order Mark) is treated as UTF-8.
+If you see strange characters in the output bundle files, you may want to consider saving the input files as UTF-8 or an encoding that lets you specify a BOM.

 ### Bundling

 Select 2 or more of the same type of files in Solution Explorer